junxit/us-congress-bills-115/metadata.md

 - 2018-04-10 — Mr. Mitchell moved to suspend the rules and pass the bill.
 - 2018-04-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3068-3069)
 - 2018-04-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3068-3069)
+- 2018-04-11 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.